Transmission Swap Basics

 Perhaps the biggest difference is gearing.
 When compared to the TH2004R, 700R4 transmissions have a slightly shorter overdrive and longer gears, making it more appealing to those looking to use the transmission for drag racing.

 However, either transmission is an excellent aftermarket option as modern manufacturers have made these transmissions reasonably bulletproof.
-In the end, the 700R4’s longer production run means more support in the automotive community, making it the favored transmission for the enthusiast.
+In the end, the 700R4’s longer production run means more support in the automotive community, making it a favored transmission swap for the enthusiast.

 Comparing the 4L60 to the 700R4